es-ude/ElasticNodeMiddleware/README.md

 The elastic node middleware library consists of the elastic node middleware interface as well as the elastic node middleware configure FPGA interface and the internal interface.
 The outsourcing in internal interfaces are only for testing purposes.
 You, as an application user, do not use the internal interface and should only use the public functions in the elasticNodeMiddleware and elasticNodeMiddleware_configureFPGA interface in this library.
-The elastic node middleware library contains the following functions:
+The elastic node middleware interface contains the following functions:

 - for initialising the elastic node middleware:\
 → elasticnode_initialise